Grażyna Bacewicz: Life

-Bacewicz was born in Łódź on February 5, 1909 to parents Maria and Vincas (Wicenty) Bacewicz.
+Bacewicz was born in Łódź on February 5, 1909 to parents Maria and Vincas Bacevičius.
 Her father, having been from Lithuania, instilled a deep connection to their Lithuanian heritage, despite changing his name from the Lithuanian Bacevičius to Bacewicz.
 He also was her first music teacher, and insisted all four of their children study violin, piano, and fundamental music theory from a young age.

 Grażyna was the third of four children, with two older brothers, Kiejstut and Vytautas, and one younger sister, Wanda.
 Vytautas identified as Lithuanian, using his father's original last name (Bacevičius), and also became an accomplished pianist and composer.
 Grażyna performed her first concert at the age of seven, alongside her brothers, and she wrote her first piece at around thirteen years old.

 In 1928, she began studying at the Warsaw Conservatory, where she studied violin with Józef Jarzębski and composition with Kazimierz Sikorski; she also studied piano with Józef Turczyński for two semesters.
 After graduating in 1932, she attended composition classes led by Nadia Boulanger at the École Normale de Musique.
 During this time, she continued to play violin, and studied with André Touret and Carl Flesch.

 After completing her studies, Bacewicz continued her musical career as both a composer and performer, appearing as a soloist and acting as a jury member for competitions.
 She served as the concertmaster of the Polish National Radio Symphony Orchestra, directed by Grzegorz Fitelberg from 1936-1938.
 During this time, the orchestra performed her first violin concerto, as well as her Three Songs for tenor and orchestra.
-She married her husband, physician and medical professor Adrzej Biernacki, in 1936, and the couple had a daughter, Alina Biernacka, in 1942.
+In 1936, she married physician and medical professor Adrzej Biernacki, and the couple had a daughter, Alina Biernacka, in 1942.